psf/requests/README.rst

 which is embedded within Requests.

 Besides, all the cool kids are doing it.
-Requests is one of the most downloaded Python packages of all time, pulling in over 7,000,000 downloads every month.
+Requests is one of the most downloaded Python package of all time, pulling in over 7,000,000 downloads every month.
 You don't want to be left out!

 Feature Support